Telefonica/toolium/docs/visual_testing.rst

 - *{PlatformVersion}*: baseline_name will take the value of the mobile platform version, instead of the platformVersion configuration property
 - *{Version}*: baseline_name will take the value of version capability, although it is not configured
 - *{RemoteNode}*: baseline_name will take the value of the remote node name

-**engine**
-| Needle can compare images using different libraries (or engines) underneath.
-Currently, it supports Pillow, PerceptualDiff and ImageMagick.

-- *pil*: uses Pillow to compare images.
-It's the default option and it's installed as a Toolium dependency.
-- *perceptualdiff*:  uses `PerceptualDiff <http://pdiff.sourceforge.net>`_ to compare images.
-It is a faster library and besides generates a diff image, highlighting the differences between the baseline image and the new screenshot.
-It requires to be installed separately and depends on your host.
-- *imagemagick*:  uses `ImageMagick <http://www.imagemagick.org>`_ to compare images.
-It also generates a diff image, highlighting the differences in a more visual way than perceptualdiff.
-It requires to be installed separately and depends on your host.

 How to view Visual Testing report in Jenkins?
 ---------------------------------------------